-The ZRA equipped with TiLite's Transit Tie-Down Option was dynamically tested in a forward-facing orientation with a 130-pound (59 kg) anthropomorphic test dummy restrained by BOTH a vehicle-anchored pelvic belt and a vehicle-anchored upper torso (shoulder) belt.
+The Twist wheelchair equipped with TiLite's Transit Tie-Down Option was dynamically tested in a forward-facing orientation with the specified anthropomorphic test dummy restrained by BOTH a vehicle-anchored pelvic belt and a vehicle-anchored upper torso belt.
 BOTH pelvic and upper torso (shoulder) belts should be used to reduce the possibility of head and chest impacts with components of the motor vehicle.
 TILITE REQUIRES THAT BOTH PELVIC AND UPPER TORSO BELTS BE USED FOR MAXIMUM PROTECTION IN A FRONTAL IMPACT COLLISION.

-The backrest angle may be adjustable on your TiLite Aero Z or ZRA wheelchair.
-You must adjust the backrest angle so that it does not exceed the angle specified in Table 14-1 below, when the wheelchair is occupied during transit in a motor vehicle.
+The backrest angle may be adjustable on your TiLite wheelchair.
+You must adjust the backrest angle so that it does not exceed the angle specified in Table 15-1 below, when the wheelchair is occupied during transit in a motor vehicle.